 So begins my blog on wine.
-Before I begin I will say that this blog will not be one about how it’s made and where it’s from.
-It’s going to be about the best wines you can buy for your wedding or birthday or whatever event you are holding.
-Also how a good mobile bar can enhance the experiences of you and your guests.
+Before I begin I will say that this will not be one about how it’s made and where it’s from.
+It is about the best wines you can buy for your wedding or birthday or whatever event you are holding and how a good mobile bar can enhance your guests’ experiences.

-As we know wine comes from all over the world.
+As we know, wine comes from all over the world.
 Wherever you have a good, dry, warm environment, you have a good chance that you can grow good grapes to make excellent wines.
-I’m not saying that this is essential.
-After all Britain has started growing grapes and producing wines of good quality and we don’t really have the climate for grape growing ( Heres My chance to upset British grape growers LOL).
+I’m not saying this is essential; after all, Britain has started growing grapes and producing good quality wines.
+We don’t really have the climate for grape growing ( Heres My chance to upset British grape growers, LOL).

-On to your event.
-Even if you’re not a wine drinker there is a high chance that many of your guests will be.
-It is always a good idea to have at least one red, white, and rose to choose from.
-If you are providing the wine yourselves you don’t necessarily need to go to big fancy wine merchants to get your tipple.
+So on to your event.
+Even if you are not a wine drinker, there is a high chance that many of your guests will be.
+Therefore, it is always a good idea to have at least one red, white and rose to choose from.
+You don’t necessarily need to go to big fancy wine merchants to get your tipple if you provide the wine yourself.
 Some of the best wines can be found much closer to home.
 Gone are the days when you could go over to France and bring back ½ tonne of wine in the back of a van without having to pay the customs duty on.
-Now thanks to Brexit you will be stung for several hundred pounds of taxes.
+Now thanks to Brexit, you will be stung for several hundred pounds of taxes.

-Where are you going to get your Wine from?
+So, where are you going to get your wine from?

 If you are having a big event, you are better off buying from someone like Majestic.
 They will allow you to buy the wine and bring back any you don’t use, assuming that it hasn’t been opened.

 Rose wines can be very hit and miss.
 Some are very sweet, some dry.
-One of the best regions for rose wine is Provence in France, and even though the wines are reproduced the world over.
-The best rose wines still come from Provence like this one the Domaine La Chautarde Rosé 2020, Côteaux Varois en Provence, an excellent example of a light rose wine.
+One of the best regions for rose wine is Provence in France.
+Even though the wines are reproduced the world over, the best rose wines still come from Provence like Domaine La Chautarde Rosé 2020 Côteaux Varois en Provence, an excellent example of a light rose wine.

-Mobile bars such as the Iron Bar Hire have access to more wines than you i.e., the public have.
-This is because we have access to commercial wines sold to the trade industry.
+Firstly, Mobile bars such as the Iron Bar Hire have access to more wines than you yourselves, i.e., the public have.
+We have access to commercial wines sold to the trade industry.
 Therefore, we can get hold of wines that you can not find in supermarkets or elsewhere.

-We can buy wine in bulk for your event, and if we have any left, we simply move it onto the next event.
-This means that there is no waste or inconvenience for you having to return bottles of wine to a supplier.
+Secondly, we can buy wine in bulk for your event.
+If we have any left, we simply move it onto the next event, meaning that there is no waste or inconvenience for you having to return bottles of wine to a supplier.

 I hope you have found this blog interesting.
-If you have any further questions regarding an event, The Iron Bar Hire would love to hear from you.
-Drop us an email at email@example.com or give us a call 07980 679575 or 07533 694142.
+If you have any further questions regarding an event, we would love to hear from you.
+Drop us an email at email@example.com or give us a call on 07980 679575 or 07533 694142